How to check progress during a heavy ALTER TABLE

 I want to estimate how long it will take to execute a heavy ALTER command in MySQL.

-This can now be confirmed from the Performance Schema information.
+This can now be checked from the Performance Schema information.

-This time, there are two tables in performance_schema.
+This time, the two tables in performance_schema

 • setup_instruments Table